hauptmedia/cloudconfig/README.md

-# puppetmaster
+# cloudconfig

 A system for provisioning CoreOS cloud-config.yml files

 This system is currently useful if you are running CoreOS on bare metal instances which can be identified by their mac address.

-It uses the public ip address of the machines for communication.

-You can setup your cluster nodes in a yaml based configuration file which must be mounted in the docker instance.
+You can setup your cluster nodes in a yaml based configuration file which must be mounted via the *var* mount in the docker instance.

 ## Example cluster-config.yml
 ```yaml